coderefinery/social-coding/content/licensing.md

 - Easy to compare licenses ([example](https://joinup.ec.europa.eu/licence/compare/BSD-3-Clause;Apache-2.0))
 - Not biased by some company agenda

-If you would like to learn more about licenses, check out our slide deck ["Software licensing and open source explained with cakes"](https://cicero.xyz/v3/remark/0.14.0/github.com/coderefinery/social-coding/main/licensing-and-cakes.md/).
+If you would like to learn more about licenses, check out our slide deck: ["Software licensing and open source explained with cakes"](https://cicero.xyz/v3/remark/0.14.0/github.com/coderefinery/social-coding/main/licensing-and-cakes.md/).